needle-tools/procedural-stochastic-texturing/package/Readme.md

 - **Procedural Texture 2D Asset**
   Used as an input node to configure which ProceduralTexture to use.
-  Note that this can't currently be set as a material input; the asset has to be "baked" into the shader.
+  This can't currently be set as a material input; the asset has to be "baked" into the shader.

 - **Sample Procedural Texture 2D**
   Takes the output from the "Procedural Texture 2D Asset" node and samples the texture.
-Histogram-preserving, transitions look very nice.
+It's histogram-preserving, so the transitions look very nice.

+- **Texture Sampler**
+  Outputs the sampler that goes along with an input texture.
+This allows the custom function node to use correct anisotropy / filtering settings as specified on the texture asset.

 ## Notes